 All mining projects located in the Northwest Territories are assessed in accordance with the Mackenzie Valley Resource Management Act ("MVRMA").
-Environmental assessments are conducted by the Mackenzie Valley Review Board ("MVRB") and includes all relevant federal agencies, such as Environment and Climate Change Canada ("ECCC") and Fisheries and Oceans Canada ("DFO"), as parties to the process.
+Environmental assessments are conducted by the Mackenzie Valley Review Board ("MVRB") and their work includes all relevant federal agencies, such as Environment and Climate Change Canada ("ECCC") and Fisheries and Oceans Canada ("DFO"), as parties to the process.

 On February 4, 2021, the Company announced the submission of an Environmental Assessment Initiation Package to the MVRB.
-This key step commenced the Environmental Assessment ("EA") process for the Pine Point Project.
-The initiation package includes the Project Description and the Developers Assessment Proposal, the latter recommending the information proposed to be included in the Developers Assessment Report, the key document on which the assessment will be based along with supporting documents.
-The next step is for the MVRB to determine the Terms of Reference for the Developers Assessment Report which describes the key lines of enquiry and subjects of note for the specific disciplines that describe the environmental impacts of the project and the proposed mitigations to address the impacts.
+This key step initiated the Environmental Assessment ("EA") process for the Pine Point Project.
+The initiation package includes the Project Description and the Developers Assessment Proposal, the latter recommending the information proposed to be included in the Developers Assessment Report ("DAR"), the key document on which the assessment will be based along with supporting documents.
+Subsequently the MVRB held a series of scoping sessions with impacted parties during 2021 to determine the Terms of Reference (the "TOR") for the Developers Assessment Report.
+The TOR describes the key lines of enquiry and subjects of note to be included in the DAR which will describe the environmental impacts of the project and the proposed mitigations to address the impacts.

-Management's Discussion & Analysis For the three-month and six-month periods ended June 30, 2021
+OSISKO METALS INCORPORATED Management's Discussion & Analysis For the three-month and nine-month periods ended September 30, 2021

-The EA is expected to be completed in approximately eighteen months, following the finalization of the Terms of Reference by the MVRB in around August 2021.
+The EA is expected to be completed in approximately eighteen months, following the submission of the DAR.
 Following the approval of the EA, applications for a Land Use Permit and Water Licence for the proposed mine will be submitted to the Mackenzie Valley Land and Water Board ("MVLWB").
 It is expected to take approximately 12 months for the MVLWB to process the applications and issue the permits.

-A conceptual closure and rehabilitation estimate for the Pine Point Project has been developed by WSP for the PEA in accordance with MVRMA guidelines.
+A conceptual closure and rehabilitation estimate for the Pine Point Project has been developed by WSP for the PEA (2020) in accordance with MVRMA guidelines.
 In the PEA, the reclamation costs were estimated at \$62.8 million, less \$15.6 million of equipment salvage value, resulting in a reclamation cost (net of salvage value) of \$47.1 million.